In powerful, vivid verse, the master behind The Watch That Ends the Night recounts one of history’s most harrowing—and chilling—tales of survival.

 Pre-order the book here.

 “The Snow Fell Three Graves Deep is historical fiction at its very best.”
 BookPage, Starred Review

 “This historical narrative reads like a thriller, with nature, arrogance, ignorance, and greed as the villains.”
 Kirkus Review

 “An impressive, albeit woeful, slice of American history that old middle grade readers will sink their teeth into.”
-Shelf Awareness
+Shelf Awareness, Starred Review

 “Meticulously researched, increasingly more compelling with every page, and stunningly imagined, this journey with the Donner party details the grim reality endured by eighty-plus souls from April 1846 to April 1847 during their tragic attempt to reach the west coast.
 The reader is drawn in, becomes a member of the party, and endures the hardships and desperation along with the struggling travelers.
 As we face challenges in a contentious world rife with illness, suspicion, and fear, we should look to this book to illuminate the struggle to retain our hard-won humanity.”

-Karen Hesse, Newbery Medal–winning author of Out of the Dust
+Karen Hesse, Newberry Medal–winning author of Out of the Dust

 “Magnificent, apocalyptic, tender, and meticulous, The Snow Fell Three Graves Deep traverses all that it means to be human and all that it takes to survive.”
 Gigi Amateau, author of Come August, Come Freedom